otrv4/otrv4/otrv4.md

 #### Receiving Prekey Ensembles

-Details on how prekey ensambles may be received from an unstrusted Prekey Server are outside the scope of this protocol.
+Details on how prekey ensembles may be received from an untrusted Prekey Server are outside the scope of this protocol.
 This specification assumes that for every received User Profile and Prekey Profile, at least, one prekey message might arrive.
 However, this specification also assumes that none, one or more